scikit-learn-contrib/skglm/doc/tutorials/tutorials.rst

 :ref:`Details on the group Lasso <prox_nn_group_lasso>`
 -----------------------------------------------------------------

-Get details about how to compute the prox of the group Lasso with and without nonnegativity constraints.
+Mathematical details about the group Lasso, in particular with nonnegativity constraints.